 But Biddy's story is different.
 It's the story of a strong and humble woman who endured terrific hardships before bravely fighting for her family's freedom and winning.
 Biddy's story takes us from the muggy cotton fields of Mississippi to the frontier boomtown of Los Angeles, where Biddy becomes one of the city's most sought-after midwives and parlays her earnings into a small real-estate empire.

 But before we arrive at that happy ending, there are decades of degradation to endure and thousands of miles of country to cross.
-In Mississippi, Biddy lived the typical life of a slave woman.
+In Mississippi, Biddy lived the typical life of an enslaved woman.
 She was expected to labor in the cotton fields, but also assist in the home, primarily as a midwife during the births of Rebecca Smith's six children.
-Biddy likely learned the duties of a midwife — which included the use of medicinal herbs and basic nursing skills — from fellow slaves steeped in traditional knowledge.
+Biddy likely learned the duties of a midwife — which included the use of medicinal herbs and basic nursing skills — from fellow enslaved people steeped in traditional knowledge.

-Robert Smith was an early convert to the fledgling Mormon faith and in 1847 decided to relocate his family, including his slaves, to the Utah Territory.
+Robert Smith was an early convert to the fledgling Mormon faith and in 1847 decided to relocate his family, as well as his enslaved people, to the Utah Territory.
 By this time, Biddy had three daughters of her own.
 While the Smith family traveled in wagons and on horseback, Biddy walked behind, tending the livestock.
-For seven months, she trekked the 1,600 miles (2,754 kilometers) from Mississippi to Utah with her 10-year-old daughter, 4-year-old daughter and an infant on her breast.
+For seven months, she trekked 1,600 miles (2,754 kilometers) from Mississippi to Utah with her 10-year-old daughter, 4-year-old daughter and an infant on her breast.